 Even better, the Christmas market in Mifflinburg claims to be the oldest, authentic German Christkindl Market in the country, and I have no reason not to believe them.

-Unlike many of the Christmas markets in larger cities, the one in Mifflinburg is only open three days a year (in 2017, it’s open December 14-16).
+Unlike many of the Christmas markets in larger cities, the one in Mifflinburg is only open three days a year.
 Because of this, it can get a bit crowded, but it’s worth braving the crowds to experience this great tradition.

 Wanamaker Organ in Philadelphia